Year in Review - 2004

 (Published January 2005)

 Welcome to the January 2005 edition of CZ-Mail, which gives an overview of the Massachusetts Office of Coastal Zone Management's (CZM) major accomplishments for 2004.
 The next regularly scheduled monthly CZ-Mail will be the February 2005 edition.
 For more information about CZM's programs, publications, and other coastal topics visit the CZM website.
 To subscribe to CZ-Mail, send a blank email to firstname.lastname@example.org.
 Also, please feel free to share CZ-Mail with colleagues and friends—and if you have any suggestions for future editions, or would like make a change to your CZ-Mail subscription, please email your request to CZ-Mail@state.ma.us.
+For daily updates from CZM, please follow us on Twitter.

 The Year in Review